influxdata/docs-v2/content/v2.0/query-data/flux/guides/window-aggregate.md

 This guide walks through windowing and aggregating data with Flux and demonstrates how data is shaped in the process.

+{{% note %}}
-> The following example is an in-depth walk through of the steps required to window and aggregate data.
+The following example is an in-depth walk-through of the steps required to window and aggregate data.
-> The [`aggregateWindow()` function](#summing-up) performs these operations for you, but understanding
-> how data is shaped in the process helps to successfully create your desired output.
+The [`aggregateWindow()` function](#summing-up) performs these operations for you, but understanding how data is shaped in the process helps to successfully create your desired output.
+{{% /note %}}

 ## Data set
 For the purposes of this guide, define a variable that represents your base data set.